Jorge36/data-analytics-pipelines-comparison/README.md

 This project is conducted solely for academic purposes and follows institutional ethical guidelines.

-- No human participants are involved.
-- Only de-identified public datasets are used.
+- Only de-identified public datasets are used
-- GDPR principles are strictly respected.
+- GDPR principles are strictly respected
-- No sensitive or personal data is collected, processed, or stored.
+- No sensitive or personal data is collected, processed, or stored at any stage of the research
-- Cloud-based experiments are executed in secure environments using encrypted storage, restricted access controls, and secure network configurations.
+- Cloud-based experiments are executed in secure environments using encrypted storage, restricted access controls, and secure network configurations
-- All cloud resources are terminated and deleted immediately after experimentation to minimise financial and environmental impact.
+- All cloud resources are terminated immediately after experimentation to minimise financial and environmental impact
-- All tools used are open-source and released under permissive licences.
+- All tools used are open-source and released under permissive licences

 ---